Villagerjj/Ultimate-Performance-for-QuestCraft/README.md

 change render distance to 5-6 chunks (depends on what quest model you have) change biome blending to lowest setting set lamb dynamic lights to fastest

+Q&A:

+Q: Does this modify any vanilla aspecs of the game?
+A: short answer, not really.

+Q: why does it crash?
+A: open an issue if it persists after trying a reinstall.

+Q: What does this do?
+A: it improves QC's performance through fabric mods. and depending on the version of UPQC it will fix a few bugs as well.

+Q: My game is still lagging/is lagging more what do I do?
+A: get the lite version of the modpack, and or change render resolution in the pojav settings to 30%. and increase RAM to 2080 MB

+Q: Can I use resource packs with this?
+A: yes, but only if it modifiys textures. anything else will cause a softlock.

+Q: Will you update this modpack to 1.18.2?
+A: perhaps.
+I will port it once QC is ported to 1.18.2, and most mods are ported as well.

+Q: Sex mod?
+A: no, that would be bad.

+Q: How is the performance?
+A: normal QC is around 40-60 fps. with this modpack you can expect a 10-30 fps gain. (depends on settings, modpack version, and world type)

+Q: This modpack broke my QC install
+A: this should not happen with any version of the UPCQ modpacks.
+It was most likely an extra mod/resource pack you installed. to fix this you will have to delete all of pojav/QC and reinstall it.

+Q: does this include sodium?
+A: not yet, I am working on making sodium work with QC. but it is not likely. not until the QC devs port it instead.